docker-library/docs/nats-streaming/content.md

 # [NATS Streaming](https://nats.io): A high-performance cloud native messaging streaming system.

-# **WARNING:** Deprecation Notice

-The NATS Streaming Server is being deprecated.
-Critical bug fixes and security fixes will be applied until June of 2023.
-NATS enabled applications requiring persistence should use [JetStream](https://docs.nats.io/jetstream/jetstream).

 %%LOGO%%

 `nats-streaming` is a high performance streaming server for the NATS Messaging System.